TheCodeRail/Assignments-Class-Code/README.md

 # Assignments-Class-Code
-This repo contains assignments and class code
+This repo contains assignments and class code repo